Search Engine Marketing

 Is Paid Search a Good Choice For My Business?

-SEM sounds like the perfect digital marketing tool.
+Search engine marketing sounds like the perfect digital marketing tool.
 But, like any part of your digital marketing strategy, it has its place.
 Each part of your digital marketing stack has its role to play.
-A holistic view of your entire campaign is essential to success, that’s why we recommend using both SEO and PPC as part of your SEM strategy.
-When employing SEM remember these things:
+A holistic view of your entire campaign is essential to success.
+That’s why we recommend using both SEO and PPC as part of your SEM strategy.
+When employing Search engine marketing, remember these things:

 Paid Search is all about intent.